orb-lang/qor/doc/md/core/fn.md

 methodically\.

-This is also the home of some core functions which are distinguished by their actions, side effects, or effect on control flow, rather than by acting on a specific data structure\.
+This is also the home of some core functions which are distinguished by their actions, side effects, or affect on control flow, rather than by acting on a specific data structure\.
 Currently this is limited to `assertfmt`\.